-Tea tree oil, known as the volatile essential oil, is native to Australia and comes from the Melaleuca alternifolia plant which is part of the Myrtaceae family.
+Tea tree oil, known as the volatile essential oil, is native to Australia and comes from the Melaleuca Alternifolia plant which is part of the Myrtaceae family.
 There are over two hundred species in the Myrtaceae family, all of them being native to the Oceania continent.
 Tea tree oil has been used for hundreds of years, both by locals and medical researchers, has been found to contain over one hundred different chemical components, and was found to be a powerful disinfectant by the British Medical Journal.

 The oil is commonly used to kill off strains of fungi, bacteria, and viruses and can be used to topically heal skin, treat viral infections, and kill off the mold.
-On today’s market, you can buy tea tree oil in an undiluted form or you can get it in a diluted form which is what is used topically on the skin.
+In today’s market, you can buy tea tree oil in an undiluted form or you can get it in a diluted form which is what is used topically on the skin.
 Let’s explore popular tea tree oil uses and the benefits they pose.

 What Type of Health Benefits Can You Derive From Using Tea Tree Oil?

 ⦁ It can treat skin conditions like Psoriasis and Eczema.